Vexations: Meaning

-Finally, considering the many questions that remain regarding the composition, it could be seen in a tradition of riddle music, somewhere between the riddle canons of Bach's The Musical Offering and Elgar's Enigma Variations.
+The composition could be seen in a tradition of "riddle music", somewhere between the riddle canons of Bach's The Musical Offering and Elgar's Enigma Variations.

 Execution

-There is no indication that Satie intended the Vexations for public performance – the introductory text he wrote, as quoted above, rather indicating it was intended as a one-person experience (e.g. as a restrained way to work off anger, or in order to get one's ears tuned to an unconventional harmonic system and metre).
+There is no indication that Satie intended the Vexations for public performance – the introductory text he wrote, as quoted above, rather indicating it was intended as a one-person experience (e.g. as a restrained way to work off anger, or to get one's ears tuned to an unconventional harmonic system and metre).
 Satie made no effort to get either "Vexations" or "Bonjour Biqui" published during his life, scarcely, or not at all, communicating about their existence (there were more of his compositions sharing this fate).

 As to the total duration of the work, and whether it is to be played aloud or silently, it is hard to ascertain what Satie's intentions were: